Skip to Content

 "That way we can just go around, talk to them and have them see the stuff is not scary and support them through that,” McCarthy said.

-Third-grade teacher Zailey Chambers graduated from Missouri Western in December 2024.
+Third-grade teacher Zailey Chambers graduated from MoWest in December 2024.
 She first stepped into Hosea's classrooms as a student in the education program.

 She said being able to observe students, teach lessons on her own and build relationships in the classroom gave her valuable experience before entering the workforce.